 Time to Eat in Colorado Schools

 Do students have enough time to eat lunch in Colorado public schools?
-Representative Jenny Willford (D-Adams County) recently introduced a new bill during the 2024 state legislative session that considers this important question, along with time to play.
+Representative Jenny Willford (D-Adams County) introduced a bill during the 2024 state legislative session that considers this important question, along with time to play.

-House Bill 2024-1301: Noncurricular Time Programs aims to create a task force focused on looking at best practices for time to eat in school settings, in addition to supporting recess for younger students.
+House Bill 2024-1301: Noncurricular Time Programs aimed to create a task force focused on looking at best practices for time to eat in school settings, in addition to supporting recess for younger students.
 The appointed group would review policies from other states that have increased time for lunch periods, analyze the benefits and barriers faced by Colorado school districts that have already increased their lunchtime, and make recommendations for how our state may consider these challenges and opportunities in future policy efforts.
 This legislation does not mandate anything for Colorado public schools.

 WHY DO SCHOOL MEALS MATTER?